 You may have also learned that you shouldn’t place words between “to” and a verb, as in “To boldly go…” or “Expect sales to more than double”.
 That’s another old rule you can safely ignore.
 Avoiding split infinitives may make for awkward sentences or even change the meaning.

 Surprise, surprise, people have emotions even when at work and doing business.
 Pride in a job well done, frustration or anger when things don’t go well.
 People’s feelings can promote or hinder good business collaboration.

-See also: Writing tips: 5 steps for writing any non-fiction text
+Meanwhile, see also: Writing tips: 5 steps for writing any non-fiction text